willstobo/gitpitch-talks/demystifying-cloud/PITCHME.md

 +++
 ### Serverless
 - Cloud provider manages and orchastrates the execution of your application code to serve requests
-- Consumers are billed for the duration of code execution
+- Consumers are only billed for the duration of code execution
 Note:
 - Serverless computing is a cloud computing code execution model in which the cloud provider fully manages starting and stopping virtual machines as necessary to serve requests
 - Consumers billed by an abstract measure of the resources required to satisfy the request, rather than per virtual machine, per hour